When you notice your soil not drying out quickly,

 Ventilation can be increased with a fan, or simply by opening a window,

-…resulting in soil that dries out faster, reducing the risk of overwatering problems.
+…resulting in soil not drying out faster, reducing the risk of overwatering problems.

 Poorly Draining Soil